Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 Building a File Upload Form

-Now that you know what we need to use to build a file upload form, you can create a web page with an HTML file that displays a basic form.
-This can be used when building your own website or editing a form in a low-code platform like Wix.
+Now that you know what we need to build a file upload form, you can create a web page using an HTML file that displays a basic form.

 This can be used when building a website or editing a form in a low-code platform like Wix.